bmoniey/FilamentMeasuringTool/README.md

 ### Normal Mode (out of reset)

-Will display units and the length with appropriate precion.
+Will display units and the length with appropriate precision.

 - Reset Button: Press to zero length readout.
 - Units Button: Press to change between mm and inch
-- Hold down both: Jumps to calibration mode
+- Press reset and then press and hold units to enter calibration mode

 ### Calibration Mode:

 Expects to record raw counts for 1000mm of filament.
 The display will show the raw position in counts.

 Steps:
-1. Zero the position at your measurement starting point
+1. Zero the position at your measurement starting point with reset button
-2. Draw out exactly 1000mm/39.37in of filament (using a tape measure or other reference)
+2. Draw out exactly 1000mm or 39.37in of filament (using a tape measure or other reference)
 3. Press the units button (value must be non-zero.
-Negative values OK too!)
+Negative values OK too!) to save new calibration
-4. The value will automatically be stored and the mode should return to Normal Mode
+4. Press reset and then press and hold units to re-enter normal mode

 - Reset Button: Press to zero length.
 - Units Button: Stores the calibration and returns to Normal Mode